ads91/riskengine/README.md

 The risk engine will derive the port name to listen to incoming pricing requests from the "PORT" OS environment variable.
 If this doesn't exist, it'll default to 8080.

-In order to make a pricing request (assuming you've followed the guidelines outlined below for pricing request format and constraints) we need to make a POST request (can use the Postman application) to the price end-point.
+In order to make a pricing request (assuming you've followed the guidelines outlined below for pricing request format and constraints) we need to make a POST request (i.e using the Postman application) to the price end-point.
 For example, assuming we're running this on our local host, we should hit the following end-point with our JSON pricing request

     localhost:8080/price

-This will return a JSON identical to the POST request but with two new keys with the following
+This will return a JSON identical to the POST request but with two new keys:

 - **price** the price of the instrument that was requested to price or an error message if the pricing failed and
-- **error** true if there was an error pricing in the instrument from its configuration and false otherwise.
+- **error** true if there was an error pricing the instrument and false otherwise.

 An example request to price a single bond could be as follows (assuming our market data environment contains a libor curve - see below for a more detailed explanation of market data environments)